 This programme is currently under development and may be subject to change

-The programmes provide progressive structures in which students are able to broaden their knowledge and understanding, and appropriate skills in Computer Sciences and Electronic Engineering enabling them to graduate ready for employment in industry.
-The programmes contain a combination of mandatory courses in Computer Sciences and Electronic Engineering to introduce students to the theoretical knowledge and practical skills relevant to professional practice, with a range of stage three specialist options such as Computer and Network Security Systems, renewable energy systems, smart transportation, voice and music technologies, human factors and healthcare engineering.
+We offer a vibrant environment in which you can pursue your studies.
+You’ll study a combination of core courses in Computer Sciences and Electronic Engineering to introduce the theoretical knowledge and practical skills relevant to professional practice, with a range of specialist options from computer and network security systems, renewable energy systems, and smart transportation, to voice and music technologies, human factors and healthcare engineering.

 The programme will engage you imaginatively in the process of learning through creative hands-on group and individual project based activities, enabling you to develop your independent critical thinking and judgement.
-As well as the fundamentals of computer technologies and electrical/electronic engineering techniques.to encourage students to appreciate how electronics and computer systems engineering is the heart of many systems used on a daily basis, including mobile communications systems, computer system, transport systems, energy systems, software engineering medical applications, domestic appliances, TV, radio, music studios and gaming devices;
+As well as the fundamentals of computer technologies and electrical/electronic engineering techniques, you’ll develop an appreciation of how electronics and computer systems engineering is the heart of many systems used on a daily basis, including mobile communications systems, computer system, transport systems, energy systems, software engineering, medical applications, domestic appliances, TV, radio, music studios and gaming devices.